-It’s that time of the year again.
-Schools have closed for the summer and the grandkids have more time than they know what to do with.
+It’s approaching that time of the year again.
+Schools will be closing for the summer, leaving the grandkids with more time than they know what to do with.
 However, summer is also ideal for spending quality time with your loved ones.
 But what should you do during these weeks off?
 Discover some ideas for summer holiday activities with the grandkids in this article.

 Getting the Grandkids Outside